Scalable Internet Services Syllabus

 With these values, Alice’s peer score would be 112%, Bob’s 103%, and Chuck’s 85%.
 With a project score of 95%, Alice’s Primary Project Individual Score would be 106.4%, Bob’s 97.85%, and Chuck’s 80.75%.

-We will confidentially conduct the peer score process twice during the course:
+We will confidentially conduct the peer score process once during the course:

-The first two peer scores are intended to help students see if they need to make any adjustments to their team contributions.
+The first peer score is intended to help students see if they need to make any adjustments to their team contributions.
 Only the outcome of the final peer score will be used to compute an individual’s score.
 Any moderate deviations of more than two points from equal contribution will require justification, and may be followed up on by the instructor.

 Letter Grades